-A vaccine, like any medicine, could possibly cause serious problems, such as severe allergic reactions.
-The risk of a vaccine causing serious harm, or death, is extremely small.
-Serious problems from either of the two typhoid vaccines are very rare.
+Like any medicine, a vaccine could cause a serious problem, such as a severe allergic reaction.
+The risk of typhoid vaccine causing serious harm, or death, is extremely small.
+Serious problems from either typhoid vaccine are very rare.

-Mild Problems (Inactivated Typhoid Vaccine [Shot]): Fever (up to about 1 person per 100).Headache (up to about 3 people per 100).Redness or swelling at the site of the injection (up to 7 people per 100).
+Mild reactions Fever (up to about 1 person in 100)Headache (up to about 1 person in 30)Redness or swelling at the site of the injection (up to about 1 person in 15)

-Mild Problems (Live Typhoid Vaccine [Oral]) Fever or headache (up to about 5 people per 100).Abdominal discomfort, nausea, vomiting, or rash (rare).
+Mild reactions Fever or headache (up to about 1 person in 20)Stomach pain, nausea, vomiting, rash (rare)